Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public Internet;
+they can only be accessed by the Red-Team--Jump-Box-Provisioner machine.

+Only the Red-Team--Jump-Box-Provisioner machine can accept connections from the Internet.
+Access to this machine is only allowed from the developer's workstation.